 - You must be enrolled at least half-time in the program; six (6) credit hours a week minimum.

-Month grace period after leaving school.
-Interest accrues on unsubsidized Stafford loans from the disbursement date.
-A student can receive a subsidized loan and an unsubsidized loan for the same enrollment period.
-You must repay them after your grace period upon graduating from CSTCM.
+Six (6) month grace period after leaving school.
+Interest accrues on unsubsidized Direct Loans from the disbursement date.
+Repayment begins after your grace period upon graduating from CSTCM.
 Repayment is required regardless of the educational outcome and subsequent employability.

 Graduate PLUS Loan or GradPLUS Loan

 A fixed interest rate student loan guaranteed by the U.S. Government.
-The Grad PLUS loan is not need based like other Federal-aid but is a credit based loan similar to a private student loan with the benefit of having a fixed interest rate (7.9%) and federal guarantee.
+The Grad PLUS loan is not need based but is a credit based loan similar to a private student loan with the benefit of having a fixed interest rate and federal guarantee.

 Master Promissory Note